 Here’s a fun fact – did you know that the color orange is named after the fruit, and not the other way around?
 This is true in both English and German.

 “Pink” in German is rosa.
 It’s easy to remember: just think of a pink rose.

-In recent years, the English loanword pink has also become common in German-speaking countries; however, in German, Pink and Rosa aren't quite the same color.
+In recent years, the English loanword pink has also become common in German-speaking countries; however, in German, pink and rosa aren’t quite the same color.
 Pink can be thought of as a particular shade of Rosa; Wikipedia describes it as “a strong, heavy pink” that “rarely occurs in nature.”
-Think the garish, flashy pink used for girls' toys.
-If in doubt, it's probably best to stick with Rosa.
+Think of the garish, flashy pink used for girls’ toys.
+If in doubt, it’s probably best to stick with rosa.

 A German expression using the word rosa is durch die rosa Brille schauen, “to look through pink glasses.”
 Someone who looks through rosa Brille has a “rosey-eyed” outlook on things; they’re optimistic and see the good side.

 “Purple” in German is lila.
 Just think of the English word “lilac” (although this flower is known in German as Flieder.)

 Less commonly, you might hear violett instead.
 There are also the words purpurn and purpurrot – obvious cognates of the English “purple”, but considered rather old-fashioned in German these days.

 “Grey” in German is grau – another one that should be easy to remember.